HISTORIAN, WRITER, SPEAKER

 I am a professional researcher of computers and video games.
 I bring historical, theoretical and feminist methods to the study of media objects and practices, with a special focus on everyday users and obsolete technology.

-Starting this fall, I will be an Assistant Professor of Media and Information Industries in the Department of Media, Culture, and Communication at New York University.
+Institutionally, I am an Assistant Professor of Media and Information Industries in the Department of Media, Culture, and Communication at New York University.

 UPCOMING EVENTS + GOINGS ON